cfbevan/cfbevan.github.io/content/projects/nixos.md

 I plan on working on the NixOS problems for a bit more to see if I can fix the parts that bother me.
 I need to balance the time fixing my system with the time doing things I really want to do.
 If I am unable to easily fix the above issues I will consider switching to a better supported Debian distribution.
 While the one command rebuild is really nice, I am not sure it is worth the pain for how few applications I really use.

 I have also noticed that 50% of my battery is used with just `vscode` and `FireFox` running.
 Neither taking more than 10% CPU at any time.
 The M1 battery life is still better than that even though it is five year old at this point.
 I will likely get a new M6 MacBook when they come out if they finally add the OLED screens.
 I will end up using this laptop for smaller edits and virtualization testing.
 As a programmer it is nice to have both an ARM and Intel chip on hand for testing.

+## Update 2025-12-07

+I have abandoned Nix for a base Debian + Gnome. the number of issues I was having with NixOS even just opening a file browser.
+I also was unable to run pre-built linux binaries that did not exist on Nix repositories due to the base file system being different than other distributions.
+There were just too many issues.
+I am wondering if there is something wrong with my hard drive. changing directories, saving, listing all seem to lag.